Cold exposure

 DEKälteexposition

-Cold exposure is the deliberate use of cold air, water, or ice (cold showers, ice baths, cryotherapy) as a hormetic stressor.
-Acute cold triggers noradrenaline release and peripheral vasoconstriction and, if sufficiently intense, shivering thermogenesis; some protocols are non-shivering by design.
-It may activate brown adipose tissue, though BAT activation in humans varies substantially with the exposure protocol and detection method.
-Reported effects include improved cold tolerance and subjective alertness; evidence for metabolic, immune, and longevity benefits in humans remains limited and mixed.
+Cold exposure is the deliberate use of cold air, water, or ice as a hormetic stressor.
+Think cold showers, ice baths, or cryotherapy.
+Acute cold triggers a release of noradrenaline and tightens your surface blood vessels.
+If it is intense enough, you start shivering to make heat; some protocols are designed to stay below shivering.
+It may switch on brown fat (brown adipose tissue), though how much that fires in humans varies a lot with the protocol and how you measure it.
+Reported effects include better cold tolerance and a subjective sense of alertness.
+But evidence for metabolic, immune, and longevity benefits in humans stays limited and mixed.

 Sources